Alex Cross (film): Box office

 The film opened in 2,539 theaters in North America, grossing $11,396,768 during its first weekend, with an average of $4,489 per theater, and ranking #5 at the box office.
 The film ultimately earned $25,888,412 domestically and $8,730,455 internationally, for a total of $34,618,867, on a $35 million production budget.

 Critical response

-Alex Cross was widely panned by critics and audiences.
-The film holds an 11% approval rating on Rotten Tomatoes, based on 127 reviews, with an average rating of 3.6 out of 10.
-The critical consensus states: "Tyler Perry and Matthew Fox did their best, but they're trampled by Rob Cohen's frustrating direction and a tasteless, lazily written screenplay".
-At Metacritic, the film received a score of 30 out of 100, based on 34 reviews.
-Audiences, however, gave Alex Cross an "A" CinemaScore.
+Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 The film earned a Razzie Award nomination for Perry as Worst Actor.

 Cancelled sequel

 Prior to the film's release, Double Cross was scheduled to be adapted into a film, with Perry reprising his role, but the sequel was cancelled, following the critical and commercial failure of Alex Cross.